asrp/pyzdb/README.md

-# pydb - a lightweight database with Python syntax queries, using ZeroMQ
+# pyzdb - a lightweight database with Python syntax queries, using ZeroMQ

+**Please note this project's name change from pydb to pyzdb.**

-pydb is a database for storing nested `list` and `dict` and allows Python syntax queries instead of some variation of SQL.
+pyzdb ("pies db") is a database for storing nested `list` and `dict` and allows Python syntax queries instead of some variation of SQL.
 A deliberate choice is made to make no optimization on the queries so you know exactly what paths queries take.

 ## Installation

-pydb depends on
+pyzdb depends on

 - [pyzmq](https://github.com/zeromq/pyzmq)
 - [undoable](https://github.com/asrp/undoable)